Karelian Isthmus: Geological history

 Geologically the Karelian Isthmus lies on the southern edge of the Baltic Shield's crystalline bedrock.
 During the final part of the last Weichselian glaciation, deglaciation in the central parts of the Isthmus started as early as 14000 BP, when it formed the bottom of a large lake dammed by the surrounding ice sheet.
 During further deglaciation, at the time of the Baltic Ice Lake, an early high water stage of the Baltic Sea, when the ice sheet retreated to Salpausselkä, the upland area of the Isthmus remained a large island and many upland lakes emerged.

 Prior to 12650 BP, the land was characterized by harsh Arctic conditions with permafrost and sparse vegetation.
 Steppe-tundra complexes developed after this point.
 Around 11000 BP climate began to warm and became humid, first pine and birch forests were established.

 Around 9000 BP Ancylus Lake, another stage of the Baltic Sea, retreated, and many lowland lakes were also isolated in depressions formed earlier by glacial exaration and fluvioglacial activity.
 Lake Ladoga was separated from the sea as well.
 Due to land uplift, around 5000 BP the River Vuoksi started emptying into Lake Ladoga as a new outlet of Lake Saimaa.
 Lake Ladoga transgressed, flooding lowland lakes and the Vuoksi, and became connected with the sea at Heinjoki (now Veshchevo), to the east of present-day Vyborg.
 Around 3100–2400 BP the Neva River emerged, draining Lake Ladoga into the Baltic Sea.
 Ladoga level gradually sank from 15–18 m to its modern position of 4–5 m above sea-level, and lowland lakes were isolated again.
 However, the Vuoksi still had a significant direct outflow connection to the Bay of Vyborg, possibly as late as in the 12th century AD.
 The connection disappeared due to ongoing land uplift in the 2nd millennium AD.

 In 1818 a canal, which was dug to drain spring flood waters from Lake Suvanto (now Lake Sukhodolskoye, a 40-km long narrow lake in the eastern part of the Isthmus) into Lake Ladoga, unexpectedly eroded and turned into the Taipaleenjoki (now Burnaya River).
 The Taipaleenjoki started draining Suvanto and decreased its level by 7 m.
 Originally waters of Lake Suvanto flowed into the Vuoksi River through a waterway at Kiviniemi (now Losevo), but as a result of the change, the waterway dried out.
 In 1857 the canal was dug there, but the stream reversed direction, revealed rapids and rendered navigation at Kiviniemi impossible.
 Since 1857 Suvanto and the Taipaleenjoki have constituted the southern armlet of the Vuoksi River, which has decreased the level of the original northern armlet emptying into Ladoga near Kexholm (now Priozersk) by 4 m, isolating it as a separate river basin.

 Cities, towns and urban-type settlements

+Name in Swedish added when it differs from the Finnish.